-We are excited to announce a new pilot program designed to expand access to genetic testing for patients who have been unable to access testing because of financial barriers.
+We are excited to announce programs designed to expand access to genetic testing for patients who have been unable to access testing because of financial barriers.
 We are working with multiple labs to provide this service.

 How can a patient qualify for the program?